'Rampage' Early Buzz: Dwayne Johnson Does His Thing in Your Latest Mindless, Loud Guilty Pleasure

 Posted on Thursday, April 5th, 2018 by Hoai-Tran Bui

 At this point, you know what to expect in a Dwayne Johnson movie.
-Big explosions, even bigger pecs, and lots of testosterone-fuled male posturing — probably in the jungle, and probably while the Rock is wearing the same khaki shirt he’s dragged across five movie sets.
+Big explosions, even bigger pecs, and lots of testosterone-fueled male posturing — probably in the jungle, and probably while the Rock is wearing the same khaki shirt he’s dragged across five movie sets.

 Johnson has nailed a type, and he’s got an audience willing to pay top dollar to see him to it again.
 And from the looks of Rampage, it’s very much the same action-packed blockbuster we expect to see from Johnson.
 But that doesn’t mean it’s not good.